 We all have a picture book or two from our childhood that we still remember and have fond memories of so my husband and I already had an idea of some books we wanted to get.
 We also did some research as to what was currently popular with babies and small children.

-Now that Baby A is six months old, I thought I would share some of her favorite Japanese picture books, which are not only popular with her but with other children in Japan as well.
+Now that Baby A is a year old, I thought I would share some of her favorite Japanese picture books, which are not only popular with her but with other children in Japan as well.
 These books are simple enough for parents who may not be fluent in Japanese to read to their child or even for beginners to use as a method to study Japanese.

 じゃあじゃあ びりびり is an onomatopoeia, じゃあじゃあ the sound of flowing water and びりびり the sound of paper being torn.
 As the title suggests, this book is about the different sounds objects and animals make.
 The images are also colorful and simple so babies not only love hearing all the different onomatopoeia but also looking at the pictures.

 Nontan is a series of picture books featuring Nontan, a white cat who loves to have fun with his friends.
 The stories are easy to follow and always teach children life lessons, like to be kind to your friends or not to go outside at night.
 My husband loved these books as a child and considering their popularity now, decades later, it’s safe to say that the ノンタン series is timeless in Japan.